 You may consider taking your general education courses at institutions other than MCCC.
 This can be confusing but it is possible to accomplish with some planning.
 This page has been prepared to assist you in that process.
 If you are taking classes at multiple institutions with the intent on completing the PTA program at MCCC, it is your responsibility to have official copies of transcripts sent to MCCC upon completion of those courses taken at other institutions.
 It is also your responsibility to make an appointment with your advisor to make sure that the courses that you are taking meet the MCCC requirements.

-Petition for Commencing the Professional Phase of the PTA Program
+Application for the Professional Phase of the PTA Program

 The professional phase of the PTA program commences each summer.
-Only those student/learners who have completed all 8 credits of Anatomy & Physiology (which must be completed at the same institution with a minimum grade of C+ within the past 5 years), PTA 101 Intro to PTA and PTA 105 Kinesiology are eligible for the professional phase of the program and they are selected from applicant pool in the Physical Therapist Assistant Science program.
-To be considered for the next summer's professional phase, you must complete and submit the petition following the instructions that are written on the form.
+Only those student/learners who have completed all 8 credits of Anatomy & Physiology (which must be completed at the same institution with a minimum grade of C+ within the past 5 years) and PTA 105 Kinesiology are eligible for the professional phase of the program and they are selected from the applicant pool in the Health Science AAS: Physical Therapist Assistant program.
+To be considered for the next summer's professional phase, you must complete and submit the application following the instructions that are written on the form.

 There are a total of 28 seats available in the professional phase of the PTA program.
 All petitioners will be notified in writing of their status by the admissions office after Spring Break as to whether or not they were accepted into the professional phase of the PTA program and the reason(s) for this decision.
 Those who are most acacemically prepared are accepted first.
 These decisions are based upon the following:

-- Semester of first matriculation at Mercer County Community College as a PTA Science major or Pre PTA major
+- Semester of first matriculation at Mercer County Community College as a Health Science AAS: PTA major or PTA major

 - Successful completion of all of the required courses with a grade of C+ or higher for the PTA specific courses and C or higher for the non PTA courses